Mansigandhi1172/digital-marketing-nanodegree2/README.md

 * articulating the value proposition for the chosen product
 * interviewing potential customers
 * creating an empathy map
-* cunstructing a customer persona based on the above
+* constructing a customer persona based on the above

 ## Project 2 - Market Your Content